QuantFILab/Divfolio/README.md

 ### By downloading an exucutable package from the Github

-We offer the electron-executable package on Github that you can be downloaded in the folder name [Executable Package](https://github.com/QuantFILab/Divfolio/tree/main/Executable%20Package).
+We offer the electron-executable package on Github that you can be downloaded in the folder name [ExecutablePackage](https://github.com/QuantFILab/Divfolio/tree/main/ExecutablePackage).
 The size of the package is large 1.2 GB as it contains the R portable.
 You do not need to install R and RStudio on your local machine.
 Just download the whole folder and double-click on **Divfolio.exe** to run the application locally.
 It may take time for setting up when you run it the first time.
 Sometimes you need to close the window and reopen it again.

 ## Original Research Papers related to Divfolio